6 Common Air Conditioner Smells Explained and How to Repair the Issue

 3. Air Conditioner Smells Musty

-Individuals who call us to report this issue often share their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also known as dirty sock syndrome, this smell is frequently linked to a dirty evaporator coil that has mold, mildew and bacteria buildup.
+Homeowners who call us regarding this situation usually share their air conditioner smells like feet, dirty socks or a locker room when it runs.
+Also referred to as dirty sock syndrome, this smell is frequently caused by a grubby evaporator coil that has mold, mildew and bacteria buildup.
 Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in locations where you use heating at night and during the morning before switching to cooling during the afternoon.
+Dirty sock syndrome is most often seen in locations where you use heating at night and during the morning before transitioning to cooling during the afternoon.

 How to Fix It

-Check your filter first.
-If you haven’t replaced it within the last three months and can’t see light through it, we recommend replacing it.
-If that doesn’t solve the smell, call Strine's Heating & Air Conditioning at 717-383-4479.
+Examine your filter first.
+If you haven’t changed it within the last three months and can’t see light through it, we recommend replacing it.
+If that doesn’t fix the smell, reach Strine's at 717-383-4479.

 5. Air Conditioner Smells Like Burning Plastic